django-oscar/django-oscar-paypal/README.rst

 `PayPal Express` is an API for integrating PayPal payments into an ecommerce site.
 A typical implementation involves redirecting the user to PayPal's site where they enter their shipping and billing information before arriving back on the merchant site to confirm the order.
+It can also be used purely for payment, with shipping details being collected on the merchant site.

 This library provides integration between PayPal Express and `django-oscar`_.

-See the `PDF documentation`_ for the gory details.
+See the `PDF documentation`_ for the gory details of PayPal Express.

 .. _`PayPal Express`: https://www.paypal.com/uk/cgi-bin/webscr?cmd=_additional-payment-ref-impl1
 .. _`PDF documentation`: https://cms.paypal.com/cms_content/US/en_US/files/developer/PP_ExpressCheckout_IntegrationGuide.pdf